Managed IT

 • Telephones

-The “as a service” part denotes the unique software that eliminates the need for full IT staff or intricate IT infrastructure, by allowing enterprises to run their businesses from anywhere in the world at all times.
+The “as a service” part denotes the unique software that eliminates the need for full IT staff or intricate IT infrastructure, allowing enterprises to run their businesses from anywhere in the world at all times.

 But UCaaS is more than an exchange of information.
-Among other things, it’s a way to increase efficiency by increasing your ability to utilize instant communication in your business processes.
-It improves mobility across departments and satellite locations, and it helps to integrate external software in a smooth and consistent manner.
-And that’s just the beginning of what unified communications can help your enterprise achieve.
+It’s a way to increase efficiency by increasing your ability to use instant communication.
+It improves mobility across departments and satellite locations, and it integrates external software in a smooth and consistent manner.

 Unified Communications as a Service (UCaaS) vs. Voice Over Internet Protocol (VoIP)

-A UCaaS system, however, delivers collaboration tools such as instant messaging, video conferencing, file sharing, and more through an agreement with a United Communications enterprise.
+A UCaaS system, however, delivers collaboration tools such as instant messaging, video conferencing, file sharing, and more through an agreement with a united communications enterprise.
 In short, VoIP is just one small part of what would now be a more comprehensive package.

 While a VoIP cloud service may have been sufficient for businesses in the past, a UCaaS solution is a better fit for the communication needs of today.
 The vendor will install relevant infrastructure and/or cloud resources, depending on the tools you need.